plausible/location/README.md

 ### Cities

 The data for cities comes from the [geonames](http://www.geonames.org/) project.
-This project has scripts to downlaod the main `allCountries.txt` file.
+This project has scripts to download the main `allCountries.txt` file.
 It is then processed to make it smaller
 (from 1.3GB to about 130MB).
 Still, the resulting file is quite large so we also provide a city database based on the smaller `cities500.txt` file.

+### Postal Codes
+The data for postal codes comes from the [geonames](http://www.geonames.org/) project.
+This project has scripts to download the main `allCountries.txt` file.